- Bath System

 4. Working with a helper, use your pry bar to pry up one end of the tub and maneuver it upright.
 Ensure it will fit through your doors this way first.

 5. Alternatively, cut through the middle of the container with a jigsaw to separate it into two pieces.
 Pry each piece up and maneuver them until you can slide the tub out of its space.

 6. Toss the old tub into your rented dumpster, then repair the drywall you cut away.

 Once you have done all these steps, you are now ready to install your shower.
 Follow the instructions on your shower kit and lower the floor of the shower area so the shower pan will have the same flush as the bathroom floor.

 Afterward, clean your bathroom by disposing of all the drywall and tile remnants on the dumpster.
 If you ever need any help, do not hesitate to call your bathroom contractor.

-If you’re looking for a reliable bathroom fitter and remodeling company in California, visit www.duracarebaths.com
+If you’re looking for reliable bath fitters and remodeling company in California, visit duracarebaths.com